vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ![Figure 12 - Harbor Container Registry](img/tko-on-vsphere/figure-12.png)

 ## Deployment Instructions
-For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on AWS](../deployment-guides/tko-on-vsphere-vds.md).
+For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on vSphere with VMware VDS](../deployment-guides/tko-on-vsphere-vds.md).